JWalshe86/pizza-ordering-system/README.md

   9. Final Display

-    Expected.
-Upon the user clicking yes, to 'have you completed your order'; The cart shows the correct information.
+    Expected: Upon the user clicking yes, to 'have you completed your order'; The cart shows the correct information.
 A receipt number and an estimated wait time which relates to the number of pizzas being cooked.
     Outcome: As expected the correct cart information is shown.
 A unique reference number is present and the estimated cooking time relates to the quantity of pizzas being ordered.[Final Display](./assets/images/readme_images/features_images/final_display.png)

+#### User Stories Testing<br>

+* Need: I want to be able to easily browse the menu and select the pizzas I want.
+* Outcome: Achieved.
+A clear menu is present displaying an up-to-date list of available pizzas.

+* Need: I want to be able to see the prices of the pizzas on offer.
+* Outcome: Achieved.
+The menu displays the prices adjacent to the relevant pizza.

+* Need: I want to be given a warning if I've entered something incorrectly.
+* Outcome: Achieved: Red warning messages highlight incorrect user input and explain what to do correctly.

+* Need: I want a cart displayed that updates the price and items, as I add to it.
+* Outcome: Achieved: Cart updates with correct information, as user adds items.
+The overall total is correct.

+* Need: I want a reference number for my order and the total price at the end.
+* Outcome: Achieved.
+A unique reference number is displayed for every order.

+* Need: I want to know roughly how long I need to wait for my order.
+* Outcome: Achieved.
+The estimated wait time relates to the quantity of pizzas being ordered.

 ## MODULES IMPORTED

  * The os module was used for its ability to manipulate the operating system, particularly to clear the terminal screen.
  * The time module was used to complement the os module and delay when items were displayed or